 As mentioned above, a galactic SN explosion would be a spectacular source of neutrinos, so that a variety of neutrino and SN properties could be assessed.
 However, only one such explosion is expected in 20 to 100 years by now.
-Alternatively or in addition, one can detect the cumulative neutrino flux from all the past SN in the Universe, the so called Diffuse Supernova Neutrino Background (DSNB) background.
-In particular, there is an energy window around 10 - 40 MeV where the DSNB signal can emerge above other sources, so that the proposed detectors may well measure this flux after some years of exposure.
+Alternatively or in addition, one can detect the cumulative neutrino flux from all the past SN in the Universe, the so called Diffuse Supernova Neutrino (DSN) background.
+We prefer the word "Diffuse" rather than "Relic" not to confuse with the primordial neutrinos produced one second after the Big Bang.
+In particular, there is an energy window around 10-40 MeV where the DSN signal can emerge above other sources, so that the proposed detectors may well measure this flux after some years of exposure.

-The DSNB signal, although weak, is not only guaranteed, but can also allow probing physics different from that of a galactic SN, including processes which occur on cosmological scales in time or space.
-For instance, the DSNB signal is sensitive to the evolution of the SN rate, which in turn is closely related to the star formation rate (Ando, 2004; Fukugita and Kawasaki, 2003).
+The DSN signal, although weak, is not only "guaranteed", but can also allow probing physics different from that of a galactic SN, including processes which occur on cosmological scales in time or space.
+For instance, the DSN signal is sensitive to the evolution of the SN rate (SNR), which in turn is closely related to the star formation rate (Ando, 2004; Fukugita and Kawasaki, 2003).
 In addition, neutrino decay scenarios with cosmological lifetimes could be analyzed and constrained (Ando, 2003) as proposed in (Fogli et al., 2004).
-An upper limit on the DSNB flux has been set by the Super-Kamiokande experiment (Malek et al., 2003)
+An upper limit on the DSN flux has been set by the Super-Kamiokande experiment (Malek et al., 2003)

-$$\phi{\bar{\nu}}^{\text{DSNB}} < 1.2 \text{ cm}^{-2} \text{ s}^{-1}(E{\nu} > 19.3 \text{ MeV})$$ (3)
+$$\phi{\bar{\nu}e}^{\text{DSN}} < 1.2 \text{ cm}^{-2} \text{ s}^{-1}(E{\nu} > 19.3 \text{ MeV})$$ (4)

-However, most of the predictions are below this limit and therefore DSNB detection appears to be feasible only with the large proposed detectors through $\bar{\nu}e$ IBD in MEMPHYS and LENA and through $\nu_e + {}^{40}Ar \rightarrow e^- + {}^{40}K^$ (and the associated gamma cascade) in GLACIER (Cocco et al., 2004).
-Typical estimates for DSNB fluxes (see for example (Ando, 2004; Hopkins and Beacom,
+However, most of the predictions are below this limit and therefore DSN detection appears to be feasible only with the large proposed detectors through $\bar{\nu}e$ Inverse Beta Decay in MEMPHYS and LENA and through

-FIG. 8 DSNB signal and background in the LENA detector in 10 years of exposure.
-The shaded regions give the uncertainties of all curves.
-An observational window between $\sim 9.5$ to 25 MeV that is almost free of background can be identified (for the Pyhäsalmi site) (Wurm et al., 2007).
+FIG. 8 Diffuse supernova neutrino signal and background in LENA detector in 10 years of exposure.
+Shaded regions give the uncertainties of all curves.
+An observational window between ~ 9.5 to 25 MeV that is almost free of background can be identified (for the Pyhäsalmi site) (Wurm et al., 2006).

-FIG. 9 Possible 90% C.L. measurements of the emission parameters of supernova electron antineutrino emission after 5 years running of a Gadolinium-enhanced SK detector or 1 year of one Gadolinium-enhanced MEMPHYS tanks (Yuksel et al., 2006).
+FIG. 9 Possible 90% C.L. measurements of the emission parameters of supernova electron antineutrino emission after 5 years running of a gadolinium-enhanced SK detector or 1 year of one gadolinium-enhanced MEMPHYS tanks (Yuksel et al., 2006).